Open Enrollment 2025: Everything You Need to Know

 Online open enrollment provides a more straightforward process for employees to elect and update their benefits selections.
 Staff can log into an employee self-service site and follow guided prompts that walk them through their plan options and costs.
 Some HR solutions even offer instructional information during each step to help employees choose.

-HR software also assists in managing open enrollment requirements for employers.
-This automation reduces manual processes for managers, so you focus more on your workforce and less on paperwork.
+HR software also assists in managing employers’ open enrollment requirements.
+This automation reduces manual processes for managers, so you can focus more on your workforce and less on paperwork.

 Carrier Connections